nubank/state-flow/README.md

 stick with `state-flow` functions as much as possible, however, if the available functions do not suit your need for a helper, you can always drop down to functions directly in the `cats` library.
-For example, let's say you want to execute a step `n` times:
+For example, let's say you want to execute a step `n` times.
+You could use the `cats.core/sequence` function directly

 ``` clojure
 (state-flow.core/run